poojanagrawal/mesalabs-day1/lab1/README.md

-6. Before running our main model, let's make two adjustments to speed up the MESA run:
+6. Before running our main model, let us make two adjustments to speed up the MESA run:

 MESA starts by creating a pre-main-sequence model (before nuclear burning begins) and by default performs 300 relaxation steps to ensure it's stable.
 For our educational purposes, we can reduce this to save time: